About the Project

 -

-will parse and identify the command as aGraphCommand
+SpendingBookParserwill parse and identify the command as aGraphCommandand pass on the argument toGraphCommandParser.

 -